tim-smart/effect-io-ai/effect/Schedule-addDelayEffect.md

 # addDelayEffect

-Returns a new schedule with the given effectfully computed delay added to every interval defined by this schedule.
+Adds an effectfully computed delay to every interval in a schedule.

+**Details**

+This function modifies a given schedule by applying an additional delay to each interval, where the delay is determined by an effectful function.
+The function takes the schedule’s output and returns an effect that produces a delay duration.

 To import and use `addDelayEffect` from the "Schedule" module: